If it works, it's no longer AI

 The future of artificial intelligence

 The new neural and data-driven algorithms are now clearly superior to humans in terms of performance in some disciplines.
-Like all their predecessors, these processes are here to stay.
+These processes - like all their predecessors - are here to stay.
 They will change our software and perhaps even dominate its development.

 But no matter what name we use to describe the variety of knowledge-based, data-driven and learning algorithms in our software in the future, true "artificial intelligence" in the sense of theoriginal definition from 1956 or theTuring Test from 1950 is still a long way off.